azutoolkit/schema/README.md

 end
 ```

+### Differences: Custom Validator vs Predicates

 The differences between a custom validator and a method predicate are:

+**Custom Validators**
+-   Must be inherited from `Schema::Validator` abstract
--   Custom validators receive an instance of the object as a `record` instance var.
+-   Receives an instance of the object as a `record` instance var.
--   Custom validators allow for more control over validations.
--   Predicates are assertions against the class properties (instance var).
+-   Must have a `:field` and `:message` defined.
+-   Must implement a `def valid? : Array(Schema::Error)` method.

+**Predicates**
--   Predicates matches property value with predicate value.
+-   Assertions of the property value against an expected value.
+-   Predicates are light weight boolean methods.
+-   Predicates methods must be defined as `def {predicate}?(property_value, expected_value) : Bool` .

 ### Built in Predicates

+These are the current available predicates.

 ```crystal
 gte   - Greater Than or Equal To